CGame1/Img_classificaton_guide/README.md

 For R users, a shiny app is also available [here]() to provide the option to locally format data, with a base workflow they can customize.

 ![Classification workflow](https://github.com/CGame1/Img_classificaton_guide/blob/main/docs/workflow.png?raw=true)

-Figure 1: Simplified and idealized diagram of an image classification scenario.
-Each box represents a key task and corresponds to a section of the paper to aid comprehension.
-While presented largely linearly for clarity, real-world ML workflows are often iterative and non-linear and the need to revisit specific sections may vary depending on the scenario.
 ---